Caldoric/lin-unity-packages/README.md

 # Lindesu's unity packages

-# Most of these packages are legacy status and no longer supported.
-This repo will be cleared and filled with new packages soon.
+# This repository will be moving to a new location soon.
+I have removed packages which I no longer offer any support for.